nus-cs2103/website-base/admin/courseExpectations.md

 This course requires you to write Java code almost every week, starting from the very first week.
 If your Java skills are rusty, do brush up your Java programming skills.

 In particular, you may want to **have a look at the new Java features** such as _streams_, _lambdas_, _Optionals_, that may not have been covered in previous Java courses.

-CS2103 students: ==This course assumes a reasonable prior knowledge of Java and OOP== because most students taking this course have taken two Java courses before.
-If you are totally new to Java, you may be better off switching to CS2113 (Software Engineering & Object-Oriented Programming) instead.
 </div>

 ## Workload